 Reference Architecture for SIP RPH Signing

-The SHAKEN architecture described in [ATIS-1000074], describes a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network) where the STI-AS and STI-VS are SIP application servers.
+The SHAKEN architecture described in [ATIS-1000074], describes a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network), where the STI-AS and STI-VS are SIP application servers.

-Figure 1 below shows a reference architecture for signing and verifying the SIP RPH calls with “ETS” and “WPS” namespace parameters.
+Figure 1 below shows a reference architecture for signing and verification the SIP RPH calls with “ets” and “wps” namespace parameters.
 It is an extension to the SHAKEN architecture defined in [ATIS-100074] for signing and verifying the SIP RPH of NS/EP Priority Service calls across IPNNIs.
-In Figure 1, the NS/EP Priority Service call is originated from service provider A’s network that performs the STI-AS function, and the NS/EP Priority Service call is terminated in service provider B’s network, which performs the STI-VS function in accordance to the procedures defined in [IETF RFC 8443] for a rph PASSPorT.
-In Figure 1, the functional elements within black rectangular boxes are IMS and SHAKEN elements as described in [ATIS-1000074] while the dotted red boxes are introduced functional elements necessary to realize signing and verifying the SIP RPH of NS/EP Priority Service calls.
+In Figure 1, the NS/EP Priority Service call is originated from Service Provider A’s network that performs the STI-AS function, and the NS/EP Priority Service call is terminated in Service Provider B’s network, which performs the STI-VS function in accordance to the procedures defined in [IETF RFC 8443] for an “rph” PASSporT.
+In Figure 1, the functional elements within black rectangular boxes are IMS and SHAKEN elements as described in [ATIS-1000074] while the dotted red boxes are introduced functional elements necessary to realize the signing and verification of the SIP RPH of NS/EP Priority Service calls.

-Figure 1 – Architecture for Signing and Verifying SIP RPH of NS/EP Calls
+Figure 1 – Architecture for Signing and Verification of SIP RPH of NS/EP Calls

 The reference architecture includes the following elements: